What, if any, options exist to pursue legal psychedelic experiences? Can you experience these profound realms without fear of persecution or arrest?

 Psychedelic tourism is not easily accessible.
 An all-inclusive nine-day ayahuasca retreat on average costs about $1,500 plus airfare, plus time off work, plus immunizations.
 This is not accessible to a lot of people.

 Much of the discussion around indigenous ayahuasca use involves talk of ayahuasca “shamanism.”
-Please note, the word shamanism may be considered problematic.
+Please note that the word shamanism may be considered problematic.
 The term “shamanism” comes from Mongolia and Siberia and refers to indigenous people and practices of that region.
 A long time ago some white people came to the Amazon and said, “you guys are shamans now.”
 But they’re not shamans.
 More accurate terms to use include curandero, ayahuascuero, or onanya.
-Also note that having an experience with ayahuasca is not the same as having a “traditional ayahuasca treatment.”
+Also, note that having an experience with ayahuasca is not the same as having a “traditional ayahuasca treatment.”
 Whatever that means.

 Who Are You Helping?